Yield and Measures: cash collected

 Any tax collected using devolved Debt Management powers which has not already been claimed.
 Cash collected may also be applicable if revenue is collected through POCA

 Beware of double counting!

 Case owners and team leaders should ensure where intervention activities overlap there is a clear audit trail to show there is no double counting.
-Cash collected cannot be claimed for a period where we have already claimed FRB/RLP in a case.

 Examples of range of yield claims for LM Interventions (LPOG10500)

 Results are recorded on Caseflow - guidance can be found under the Compliance Operational Guidance (COG) under Caseflow 2